anandojha/qmrebind/docs/index.rst

-energy surface (PES) of molecules in regions of phase space likely to be sampled in a realistic situation (for example: near equilibrium, in a biological context, etc.) While the FFs of common features, such as amino acids, are quite optimized, the parametrization of small molecules can be a difficult process, prone to errors.
-The qmrebind software automates the generation of parameters for small molecules in a context of interest - within the binding site, for instance.
+energy surface (PES) of molecules in regions of phase space likely to be sampled in a realistic situation (for example: near equilibrium, in a biological context, etc.) While the FFs of common features, such as amino acids, are quite optimized, the parametrization of small molecules can be difficult and prone to errors.
+The QMrebind software automates the generation of parameters for small molecules in a context of interest - within the binding site, for instance.
 Therefore, a highly accurate PES is generated for the region of phase space where the ligand is in the bound state.
 The resulting